Tgxcorporation/skin.nebula/README.md

 ### Thanks
-All the xbmc team and addon developers
+All the Kodi/XBMC team and addon developers.